 At the same time, the MBTI has been the target of extremely harsh criticism from the community of professional personality psychologists.
 A friend recently asked me what I thought about a recent article by Joseph Stromberg and Estelle Caswell that described the Myers-Briggs Type Indicator (MBTI) as "totally meaningless."
 I read the article and found that its authors cited the same complaints about the MBTI that I have heard for decades.
 This is what I told my friend.

-1. The MBTI was developed by Katharine Cook Briggs and her daughter, Isabell Briggs Myers, neither of whom had formal training in psychometrics or psychological assessment.
-Briggs earned a degree in agriculture and Myers, in political science.
+- The MBTI was developed by Katharine Cook Briggs and her daughter, Isabell Briggs Myers, neither of whom had formal training in psychometrics or psychological assessment.
+Briggs earned a degree in agriculture, Myers in political science.

-I have a response for each of these criticisms.
+I have a response to each of these criticisms.

-1. Briggs and Myers may not have had formal training in psychological assessment, but they were highly intelligent, college-educated, observant, thoughtful, and passionate about understanding personality.
-Research by Ashton and Goldberg (1973) demonstrated that even individuals without formal psychological training can create personality scales that are just as valid as professionally-developed scales.
-Imagine what two smart, highly-motivated women might accomplish if they put their minds to it.
+- Briggs and Myers may not have had formal training in psychological assessment, but they were highly intelligent, college-educated, observant, thoughtful, and passionate about understanding personality.
+Research by Ashton and Goldberg demonstrated that even individuals without formal psychological training can create personality scales that are just as valid as professionally developed scales.
+Imagine what two smart, highly motivated women might accomplish if they put their minds to it.

-A hard look at the common criticisms of the MBTI indicates that none of these criticisms hold up.
+A hard look at these common criticisms of the MBTI indicates that none of them hold up.
 I sometimes wonder if academics are not a little jealous of the commercial success of the MBTI and therefore look for ways to shoot it down.

 This does not mean that the MBTI is beyond criticism.
 As I see it, the major problem with the MBTI is not with the inventory itself, but with the way it is normally scored and interpreted.
 No personality inventory is reliable enough to sort people into 16 type categories, which is why people can get different type profiles when they take the inventory on multiple occasions.
 So it does not make much sense to classify people with four-letter codes such as INFP and ESTJ and to regard these type codes as stable portraits of personality.